Bankruptcy, sometimes it is the only option.

 For a second bankruptcy, if payments from surplus income are not required, automatic discharge takes place 24 months after the date of the bankruptcy.
 Second-time bankrupts with surplus income, however, are required to contribute part of the surplus to their estate for 36 months, after which they are eligible for an automatic discharge.

-Normally, when an individual files for personal bankruptcy in Ontario, they are declaring to the courts and their creditors that they are insolvent (unable to pay their debts as when they become due and have insufficient equity in their assets to cover those debts).
+Normally, when an individual files for personal bankruptcy, they are declaring to the courts and their creditors that they are insolvent (unable to pay their debts as when they become due and have insufficient equity in their assets to cover those debts).
 Personal bankruptcy usually results in:

 - settlement of your assets not including assets claimed as exempt property that you are entitled tokeep (Your Trustee will explain),